apache/arrow-swift/README.md

 ## Getting Started

-TODO: We should refer auto generated documentation on Swift Package Index after after we register this package to Swift Package Index.
+TODO: We should refer auto generated documentation on Swift Package Index after we register this package to Swift Package Index.

 ## Getting involved